nickrakovsky/docs/docs/api/purchase_orders.md

 Substitute your token for the square brackets placeholder in the header portion, and your location subdomain in the url portion as indicated below.

-## Retreiving a List of Purchase Orders
+## Listing

+You can fetch the list of purchase orders using the following API call:

 ```
 curl -H "Authorization: Token [api_token]" https://[location_subdomain].datadocks.com/api/v1/purchase_orders